This article has links to products and services we love, which we may make commission from.

 COREY!
 You are kick-ass, we want you to come to Scotland in April where it rains, you’ll love it!

-And Sarah, get you and your husband over for the party, more pink champagne and whisky to be consumed!
+And Sarah, get you and your husband over for the party; more pink champagne and whisky will be consumed!

 Finally, you guys, the ones who have been on this trip with us since March 2015, and the newbies who are about to go with us to Europe.
 We wouldn’t be Two Scots Abroad without you.